thomaschu0321/rumor-seaug-water/README.md

 ---

-## 🎓 Academic Background
+## Technical Background

-SeAug framework combines advantages from:
+The SeAug framework combines several key techniques:

-- **GCN & GAT**: Graph Neural Networks for structure modeling
+- **GCN & GAT**: Graph Neural Networks for modeling propagation structure
-- **BERT**: Pre-trained language model for semantic understanding
+- **BERT**: Pre-trained language model for semantic feature extraction
-- **DBSCAN**: Density-based clustering for unsupervised anomaly detection
+- **DBSCAN**: Density-based clustering for identifying outlier nodes
-- **Selective Augmentation**: Node-level targeted enhancement
+- **Selective Augmentation**: Targeted enhancement of uncertain nodes

-### Why Multiple GNN Backbones?
+### Design Rationale

-We support both GCN and GAT to demonstrate that SeAug is a **generalizable framework** that works across different GNN architectures.
-This validates that the performance gain comes from selective augmentation, not from a specific GNN choice.
+The framework supports both GCN and GAT backbones to demonstrate that the performance improvements come from selective augmentation rather than a specific GNN architecture.
+This design validates the generalizability of the approach across different neural network architectures.

-### Key Publications

-This framework is inspired by recent advances in:
-1. Graph Neural Networks for fake news detection
-2. Pre-trained language models for social media analysis
-3. Selective data augmentation techniques